CrunchyData/pg_tileserv/docs/content/usage/function-layers-advanced.md

 STRICT
 PARALLEL SAFE;
 ```
-The function that the tile server actually calls looks like all other tile server functions: tile coordinates and optional parameter input; `bytea` MVT output.
+The function that the tile server actually calls looks like all other tile server functions: tile coordinates and optional parameter as input, `bytea` MVT as output.
 ```sql
 -- Given an input tile, generate the covering hexagons, -- spatially join to population table, summarize